mbsimonovic/terraform-aws-service-catalog/examples/for-production/infrastructure-live/_docs/02-authenticate.md

-## Authenticate to Kubernetes and Helm
+## Authenticate to Kubernetes

 Up to this point we focused on accounts and authentication in AWS.
 However, with EKS, Kubernetes adds another layer of accounts and authentication that are tied to, but not exactly the same as, AWS IAM.

-In this section, you'll learn about Kubernetes RBAC roles and Helm authentication:
+In this section, you'll learn about Kubernetes RBAC roles:

 * [RBAC basics](#rbac-basics)
 * [Relation to IAM roles](#relation-to-iam-roles)